tardate/LittleArduinoProjects/README.md

-# 385 Little Electronics and Arduino Projects
+# 386 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/widlar](./BoldportClub/widlar) - hacking the BoldportClub Widlar (Project #21) to get the classic μA723 to do something other than voltage regulation (LED blinky).
+> Latest addition:sparkles: [BluePill](./STM32/BluePill) - Programming an ARM Cortex-M3 STM32F103C8T6 Blue Pill board with the Arduino IDE.

 Just my collection of electronics projects, many involving an Arduino in one way or another.